tbrowder/nwflug/Computer-Tech-NWF/computech18/my-presentations/src/3-foss-resume.md

 Github is my favorite, and it is one of the most popular sites.

+Note they have been sponsoring a hackathon, called **Hacktoberfest**, for the past several years, and you can win a T-shirt for participation.

 Let's look at my home page there.

 ## FOSS Collaboration